 Learn more about depression treatment at Covington Behavioral Health in St. Tammany Parish

 Depressive disorders are a category of mental health disorders with symptoms such as extreme persistent sadness, reduced energy levels, pervasive hopelessness, and recurring thoughts of death.
 While depressive disorders are often referred to by the general term depression, the category actually contains a number of distinct disorders.
 The two most common types of depression are major depressive disorder and persistent depressive disorder.
 Other types of depression include disruptive mood dysregulation disorder, premenstrual dysphoric disorder, and depressive disorder due to another medical condition.
 Generally speaking, the distinction between the types of depressive disorders is found in the severity, duration, and cause of symptoms.

 All types of depressive disorders can have a profoundly negative impact on an individual’s ability to live a full, productive, and satisfying life.
-Untreated depressive disorders can become more severe over time; yet with effective treatment at a hospital or center for depression, men and women can experience significant reduction in symptoms and can make great strides toward managing their remaining symptoms.
-At Covington Behavioral Health Hospital, located in Salt Lake City, we have developed specialized programming that has proved effective at helping adult patients who have struggled with depression to experience significantly improved quality of life.
+Untreated depressive disorders can become more severe over time; yet with effective treatment at a hospital or center for depression, you can experience significant reduction in symptoms and can make great strides toward managing your remaining symptoms.
+At Covington Behavioral Health, located in Salt Lake City, we have developed specialized programming that has proved effective at helping adolescent and adult patients who have struggled with depression to experience significantly improved quality of life.